zenglenn42/opengl-tutorial-tbb/README.md

 ![alt tag](img/tutorial-3.5-gldebug.png)

-Now I backout of my debug paths entirely and user my cleaned-up version of the live code from the tutorial video and the red triangle now appears:
+Now I backout of my debug paths entirely and use my cleaned-up version of the live code from the tutorial video and the coveted red triangle now appears:

 ![alt tag](img/tutorial-3.5-red.png)